The best hotels in Darjeeling

 The honest caveat: tea estate stays work best as a 2-night addition, not a primary base.
 If it's your first Darjeeling trip, stay in town first and do Glenburn at the end.
 You'll appreciate the contrast more and won't miss key spots like the Padmaja Naidu Zoo or the Himalayan Mountaineering Institute because you're stuck 22km out.

-Darjeeling's best neighborhoods
+Darjeeling's best hotel regions

 Darjeeling town itself is where most of the action is, and Gandhi Road to Observatory Hill is the stretch we'd prioritize for first-timers.
 But Kurseong and Mirik are worth the detour if you want fewer crowds and a slower pace.